piecioshka/patterns-guide/chapters/patterns/sdp/sdps/adapter.md

     + Adapter wraps one of the objects to hide the complexity of conversion happening behind the scenes
     + Put the missing functionality (of Legacy Code) into an adapter class
 * Cons
-    + Decrease performance, too many adapters?
+    + Decrease performance
+    + Complicated code

 ## Resources